DEFRA/software-development-standards/docs/standards/node_standards.md

 ### Package Management
 - Use npm.
 - Use a package.json and package-lock.json for repeatable builds.
+- Use `npm ci` instead of `npm install` in automated production builds to ensure  the exact versions in `package-lock.json` are installed.
+It will also fail if the `package-lock.json` and `package.json` are out of sync, which can help catch mistakes.
 - Use an automated checker such as Dependabot or npm audit to ensure that your dependencies are up to date with the latest patches.
 - Separate dependencies and dev dependencies.